Can I allocate multiple cloud networks to a single RackConnect v3.0 cloud server?

 bootcommand to keep the ServiceNet network from being attached to a cloud server.
 However, consider that ServiceNet is required for cloud servers created in cloud accounts with a Managed Operations service level.

 - With the Cloud Servers API, specify the cloud network that you want to attach to the cloud server.
 If you specify one or more networks, your server is attached to only those networks.
-See the Create your first Server section of the Cloud Servers v2 Developer Guide for more information.
+For more information, see the Create your first Server section of the Cloud Servers v2 Developer Guide.

 How do I get RackConnect?

-Customers with a dedicated account should speak to their Account Manager for information about the actions involved in getting RackConnect, and how best to proceed.
-Be aware that RackConnect is supported only where Rackspace Cloud infrastructure exists.
-At this time, the Rackspace Cloud is available from our Chicago, Dallas, Virginia, Sydney, Hong Kong, and London data centers.
+Customers with a dedicated account should speak to their Account Manager.
+Be aware that RackConnect is supported only where Rackspace cloud infrastructure exists.
+At this time, the Rackspace cloud is available from our Chicago, Dallas, Virginia, Sydney, Hong Kong, and London regions.

-If you are an existing Cloud customer, you will need to speak to a member of our Sales team.
-They can guide you through the process of acquiring a device that may be used in a RackConnected environment.
+If you are an existing cloud customer, you should speak to a member of our Sales team.
+They can guide you through the process of acquiring a device that can be used in a RackConnected environment.

 What can RackConnect do for me?

-You need RackConnect in order to build a hybrid hosting solution that combines the best of dedicated and cloud hosting by creating connections between dedicated servers and Cloud Servers.
-RackConnect can be implemented on certain Cisco ASA series FIREWALLS, or an F5 BIG-IP load balancer that is used to interconnect dedicated physical servers with cloud-based servers on the Rackspace internal network known as ServiceNet.
+You need RackConnect to build a hybrid hosting solution that combines the best of dedicated and cloud hosting by creating connections between dedicated servers and cloud servers.
+RackConnect can be implemented on certain Cisco ASA series firewalls, or an F5 BIG-IP load balancer that is used to interconnect dedicated physical servers with cloud-based servers on the Rackspace internal network known as ServiceNet.

 Where do I go for help with RackConnect?

-If you need help with RackConnect please contact us via any of our usual Support channels, and our team will help you with your issue or direct you on to the relevant support group.
+If you need help with RackConnect, contact us via any of our usual Support channels, and our team will help you with your issue or direct you on to the relevant support group.
 We are available via phone, chat, or tickets 24x7x365.

-If you believe your issue is Cloud Server specific, please raise the appropriate query with the Cloud team via the Cloud Control Panel, otherwise please raise other requests via the my.rackspace.com portal.
+If you believe your issue is cloud-server specific, send the appropriate query to the Cloud team via the Cloud Control Panel; otherwise, send other requests via the my.rackspace.com portal.